shivshankardayal/full-website/books/dsa/source/ls.rst

        int option = 0;

        menu();
        printf("Enter 1 to 7 to choose an action.
-Any other value to quit.\n");
+Any other number to quit.\n");
        scanf("%d", &option);
        getchar(); // to remove \n